 Judge bars 9/11 mastermind’s testimony in NYC

-NEW YORK (AP) — A federal judge ruled Tuesday that the self-described architect of the Sept.
-11 attacks will not be allowed to testify in the terrorism trial of Osama bin Laden's son-in-law, but defense lawyers later asked him to reconsider.
+NEW YORK (AP) — The self-described architect of the Sept.
+11, 2001, terror attacks will not be allowed to testify in the terrorism trial of Osama bin Laden’s son-in-law, a federal judge in New York ruled Tuesday.

-U.S. District Judge Lewis Kaplan firmly rejected a request by the lawyers to call Khalid Sheikh Mohammed as a witness at the trial of Sulaiman Abu Ghaith using live, closed-circuit video from Guantanamo Bay, where Mohammed is imprisoned.
+U.S. District Judge Lewis Kaplan rejected a request by defense lawyers to call Khalid Sheikh Mohammed as a witness at the trial of Sulaiman Abu Ghaith using live, closed-circuit video from Guantanamo Bay, where Mohammed is imprisoned.

-At a hearing during an off day at Abu Ghaith's trial, Kaplan told the defense that the testimony would be irrelevant because there was no evidence that Mohammed and Abu Ghaith had ever met or even been in the same country.
-He also criticized Abu Ghaith's lawyers for making the request at such a late stage.
+The judge told the defense that Mohammed’s testimony would be irrelevant because there was no evidence that Mohammed and Abu Ghaith had ever met or even been in the same country.
+He also criticized Abu Ghaith’s lawyers for making the request at such a late stage.

-In a letter to the judge late Tuesday, Assistant U.S. Attorney Nicholas Lewin urged the judge to reject Cohen's latest request, saying nothing the lawyer said made Mohammed's testimony "material, relevant, exculpatory, non-cumulative or admissible."
+In a letter late Tuesday, Assistant U.S. Attorney Nicholas Lewin urged the judge to reject Cohen’s latest request, saying nothing the lawyer said made Mohammed’s testimony “material, relevant, exculpatory, non-cumulative or admissible.”